YuSunwisc/AncestralClust/README.md

 - Step 8: In each iteration after the first iteration, a cut of a branch in the phylogenetic tree is chosen if the the branch is longer that the average length of branches cut in the first iteration.

-## 3. MAP estimator result
-In our unpubilshed proof, we find some extreme cases that the unsampled sequence tends to have stronger correlation with the "wrong root", which leads to the wrong clustering.
-Here we're going to choose a fixed set of samples that gives, both good and bad clusters.

-## 4. Dataset

-Current dataset we choose comes from : 6, 18S, and Cytochrome Oxidase I (COI)) from the CALeDNA project Meyer.